rudberga/CI-MS4-nft/README.md

 #### Modals

-Each modal implemented on the website was tested on several screen sizes and confirmed that it kept its responsive design.
+Planned to implement modal for each authorization step but manage to finish sign up so far.
+The modal was tested on several screen sizes and confirmed that it kept its responsive design.

-This includes the modals for:
+This includes the modal for:

 - Log in
-- Sign up
-- Log out

 #### Fonts